 Another major event is Rock at the Park (Rock al Parque) which is a fabulous open air rock festival in July that features over 50 Latino and international acts.
 Having taken place for around 15 years, the mainstream event has spawned others such as Jazz at the Park, Salsa at the Park and Ballet at the Park.
 It`s clear that when in Bogota, the park is the place to be entertained!

 The Iberoamerican Theater FestivalÂ is the world`s biggest and most significant for ardent fans of drama and stage art.
 The biannual event takes place in April (on even years) and brings real innovation and passion to the stage.
 For those who prefer the silver screen, the Bogota Film Festival, is held every year during October.
-Finally, if the printed word is your favorite pastime check out Â Bogota`s International Book Fair heldÂ every year in late April.Register now for free!
+Finally, if the printed word is your favorite pastime check out Â Bogota`s International Book Fair heldÂ every year in late April.GET STARTED!

 Set Your Sights